mlgig/xai4mtsc_eval_actionability/README.md

 Mandatory fields are datasets (same as before), classifiers (same as before) and ns_chunks i.e. which number of chunks (definition in the paper) to try.
 Use -1 to compute point-wise i.e. no chunking

 ### interpretTime.py
-Script to be used to run interpret Time method.
+Script to be used to run interpretTime method.
 Some modifications were made for instance adding other masks, as specified in the paper, etc.
-Only mandatory argument is datasets (same as before)
+Only mandatory argument is datasets (same as before).

 ## Data: